-The entity recognizes revenue from the Petroleum levy; Permits, Fees and Licenses; Regulatory levy; and Electricity Demand Management Funds when the event occurs and the recognition criteria are met.
-All these items have the common attribute that they transfer resources from the entity to another without providing approximately equal value in exchange
+The entity recognizes revenue from the transfer of funds from the Energy Fund and the Regulatory levy; when the event occurs and the recognition criteria are met.
+All these items have the common attribute that they transfer resources from the entity to another without providing approximately equal value in exchange.